abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 ![BST](./img/bst.png)

+**Binary Search Tree (BST)** is an extension of Binary tree with some added constraints / rules:

 - **Rules:**

   - Every parent node has **at most** 2 children
-  - Every node to the left of a parent node is always less than the parent
+  - value of the left child is always less than the parent node
-  - Every node to the right of a parent node is always greater than the parent
+  - value of the right child is always greater than the parent node
     - this means if I keep going to the right, the number or the value of the node constantly increases

 - **Advantages:**

   - searching, look-ups and inserting which here is `O(log(n))` **(not guaranteed! as we may have unbalanced-search-tree)** which is much faster as we won't loop like in arrays (better than `O(n)`)